 Patient Safety Collaborative

-This collaborative is a combined effort of The Master of Science in Engineering Management (MSEM) program at Johns Hopkins Whiting School of Engineering, The Armstrong Institute for Patient Safety and Quality, The Johns Hopkins Home Care Group, The Institute for Clinical and Translational Research, The Welch Center for Prevention, Epidemiology and Clinical Research, and The Johns Hopkins Hospital Clinical Engineering Services.
+This collaborative is an effort of the Master of Science in Engineering Management (MSEM) program at Johns Hopkins Whiting School of Engineering, the Armstrong Institute for Patient Safety and Quality, Johns Hopkins Home Care Group, the Welch Center for Prevention, Epidemiology and Clinical Research, and the Johns Hopkins Hospital Clinical Engineering Services.

-If you have an idea, project, or site that you think could benefit from a team of Master of Science in Engineering Management students, or any other inquiries, please contact the Program Manager, Stacey Marks email@example.com.
+If you have an idea, project, or site that you think could benefit from a team of Master of Science in Engineering Management students, or any other inquiries, please contact program manager, Stacey Marks at email@example.com.

-All projects for the 7-week Fall course are vetted and selected through our office in the Spring prior.
-However, please get in touch if you have any interest or need in engineering student teams or individuals.
-We will try to facilitate filling that need through our collaborative.
+All projects for the 7-week fall course are vetted and selected through our office the prior spring.
+However, please get in touch if you have any interest or need in engineering student teams or individuals and we will try to facilitate filling that need through our collaborative.
 Both short and long-term projects are welcome.